Ljuva karneval!: Context

 Carl Michael Bellman is the central figure in Swedish song, known principally for his 1790 Fredman's Epistles and his 1791 Fredman's Songs.
 Bellman played the cittern, accompanying himself as he performed his songs at the royal court.

 Fredman's Epistles is a collection of 82 poems set to music; it depicts everything from Rococo-themed pastorale with a cast of gods and demigods from classical antiquity to laments for the effects of Brännvin-drinking, tavern-scenes, and apparent improvisations.
 The lyrics, based on the lives of Bellman's contemporaries in Gustavian-age Sweden, describe a gallery of fictional and semi-fictional characters and events in Stockholm.
 Jean Fredman, an alcoholic former watchmaker, is the central character and fictional narrator.

 Fredman's Songs is a mixed collection of songs, some on the same themes as the Epistles – love, drinking, and death, some loyally royalist, some to his friends, some pastoral, and some humorously biblical.

-Lars Lönnroth is a Swedish literary scholar who has studied Bellman for over 40 years, having gained his PhD at the University of Stockholm in 1965.
+Lars Lönnroth is a Swedish literary scholar who has studied Bellman for over 40 years, having gained his PhD at the Stockholm University in 1965.
 He has been a professor of literature at the University of California Berkeley, the University of Aalborg and the University of Gothenburg.